DiegoAstiazaran/Compilador-Plz/README.md

 * insert(element, index): inserts the elememt on given index.
 If the size is lower than the given index, the element will repeatedly be appended until the index is reached.

 # Extra notes:
-Dividing an integer by an integer will return an integer!
+* Dividing an integer by an integer will return an integer!
 So be careful!
+* Declared variables have no default value!